alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Run the `./Setup_SRE_Data_Server.ps1 -configId <SRE config ID>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using.
 - The deployment will take around 20 minutes to complete

-## :baseball: Deploy databases
-On your **deployment machine**.
-- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-- Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
-- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-  - NB.
-If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- Run the `./Setup_SRE_Databases.ps1 -configId <SRE config ID>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using.
-- The deployment will take around 30 minutes to complete, most of which is spent in Windows Update.

-## :computer: Deploy data science VMs
-### :fast_forward: Optional: Customise the deployed VM
-If this SRE needs additional software or settings that are not in your default VM image, you can create a custom cloud init file.
-On your **deployment machine**.
-- By default, compute VM deployments will use the `cloud-init-compute-vm.template.yaml` configuration file in the `deployment/secure_research_environment/cloud_init/` folder.
-This does all the necessary steps to configure the VM to work with LDAP.
-- If you require additional steps to be taken at deploy time while the VM still has access to the internet (e.g. to install some additional project-specific software), copy the default cloud init file to a file named `cloud-init-compute-vm-sre-<SRE ID>.template.yaml` in the same folder and add any additional required steps in the `SRE-SPECIFIC COMMANDS` block marked with comments.#

 ## :computer: Deploy SRE Storage Accounts